|

 integral ratio for lunar orbits and rotations (1.0 : 0.0365010).
 The

-two visible fundamental motions combined in the accurate ratio 2,434
+two visible fundamental motions combine in the ratio 2,434

 "return to the same position in the heavens" infers sidereal positions